Kentucky Lawmaker Dies In Apparent Suicide Amid Accusations Of Sexual Assault

 In a reference to Johnson's penchant for calling himself "pope," the series titled "The Pope's Long Con: A Kentucky preacher-turned-politician's web of lies," also cast doubt on his story of heroics in New York immediately after 9/11 as well as possible insurance fraud dating from the 1980s.

-The report was based on police records and interviews, including of the woman who says that a drunk Johnson kissed her and fondled her at the church over New Year's Even 2012.
+The report was based on police records and interviews, including of the woman who says that a drunk Johnson kissed her and fondled her at the church over New Year's Eve 2012.

 KyCIR reports that at some time after the alleged incident, "The Louisville Metro Police Department opened an inquiry, but detectives later closed the case, citing a lack of interest or assistance from the teen.
 She told KyCIR she never wanted the case abandoned ..."
 Detectives reopened the case months ago, following KyCIR's inquiries.